 Compare AS9100D to ISO 9001:2015

-ISO 9001:2015 and AS9100 Rev D are both based on Annex SL, a new high-level structure.
-Annex SL creates a common framework for all ISO management systems.
-This aligns the different management system standards, matches subclauses and uses a common language, allowing for an easier transition.
+ISO 9001:2015 and AS9100 Rev D are both based on the high-level structure of Annex SL, which creates a common framework for all ISO management systems.
+Annex SL aligns the different management system standards, matches subclauses and uses a common language, allowing for an easier transition.

 When transitioning from ISO 9001 to AS9100, you will find the additional requirements for AS9100 in italics.
 There are many areas that have additional requirements, but the following are the largest differences between the two standards:

-Planning for Product Realization – This includes additional requirements for project management, risk management, configuration management of the products and control of work transfers.
+- Planning for Product Realization – This includes additional requirements for project management, risk management, configuration management of the products and control of work transfers.
 Risk identification and assessment are carried throughout the requirements of the standard as risk is critical for the aerospace industries.

-Non-conforming Process – AS9100 has more specific requirements on how to handle non-conformances and how to take action on processes and products, including what corrective actions need to take place if a nonconformance is found.
+- Non-Conforming Process – AS9100 has more specific requirements on how to handle non-conformances and how to take action on processes and products, including what corrective actions need to take place if a nonconformance is found.

-When transitioning from ISO 9001 to AS9100 it is important to remember that AS9100 was written and designed by the aerospace industry and is specific for use within this industry.
+When transitioning from ISO 9001 to AS9100, it is important to remember that AS9100 was written and designed by the aerospace industry, and is specific for use within this industry.